kitamura-felipe/face-melt/README.md

 ## Complete list of arguments

 folder: folder where the head CT scans are located.

 target_folder: name of the new folder where the facial de-identified DICOM will be stored.

 sinus_mastoid_intact: option not to dilate the sinus and mastoids.

 gaussian_filter: option to apply Gaussian filter in the mask.

-kernel: size of the kernel to dilate
+kernel: size of the kernel to dilate.

 iteration: number of dilation iterations.